mgreenberry/MS4-sweetsntreats/TESTING.md

 The main bugs found during the creation of this site can be found [here](docs/readme/bugs.pdf)

 An extra bug was found when testing against user stories.
 The email confirmation was failing from the Stripe Webhook.
 With help from one of the tutors it was found that during a pep8 tidy I had broken a line in the code that was required to be on one line.
 This was fixed and is all working now.

+Another but was that I was unable to delete a product as a superuser that had a pre-existing review added to it by the superuser or other user.
+Deleting the superuser and other users and then recreating a superuser fixed this issue

+A final issue was that the update button, which hasn't been changed by css yet, was not working.
+This was just the wrong way round in the basket.html from the delete button

 ![screenshot](docs/testing/screenshot.png)